Edward Shames: World War II

 Shames enlisted in the U.S. Army on September 25, 1942.
 He read about and applied for duty with the 506th Parachute Infantry Regiment.
-He was sent to Toccoa, Georgia for training, starting as a private in I Company, 3rd Battalion of the 506th.
+He was sent to Toccoa, Georgia, for training, starting as a private in I Company, 3rd Battalion of the 506th.

 In England, Shames was promoted to Operations Sergeant.
 He built the sand tables the airborne unit used in planning the airdrop into Normandy.

 Shames made his first combat jump into Normandy on D-Day as part of Operation Overlord.

-On 13 June 1944, he received a battlefield commission to second lieutenant, although the formal commission was completed in England.
+On 13 June 1944, he received a battlefield commission to second lieutenant; the formal commission was later completed in England.
 He was the first NCO in the Third Battalion to receive such a commission in Normandy.
 He was transferred to Easy Company and took charge of its third platoon.

 Shames fought with Easy Company in Operation Market Garden and volunteered for Operation Pegasus led by Frederick Heyliger.
 He was wounded once in his left leg during the campaigns.
 He then fought with the rest of E Company in the Battle of the Bulge in Bastogne.
 In Foy, Shames and Paul Rogers knocked out a German tank with a bazooka.
 In Germany, he saw some of the concentration camps in which the Germans imprisoned and murdered Europe's Jews and, like many American soldiers, was deeply affected.

-During the exploration of Eagle's Nest, Shames found a supply of cognac labeled "for the Fuehrer's use only."
+During the exploration of Eagle's Nest, Shames found a supply of cognac labeled "for the Fuhrer's use only".
 He later used it to toast his oldest son's Bar Mitzvah.

 Post-war

-After World War II, Shames worked for the National Security Agency as an specialist on Middle East affairs from 1945 to 1982.
+After World War II, Shames worked for the National Security Agency as a specialist on Middle East affairs from 1945 to 1982.
 He also served in the United States Army Reserve and retired as a colonel in 1973.

 He was married to Ida Aframe (b.
 April 9, 1922) from 1946 until she died on February 21, 2019.

 Shames died on December 3, 2021, at the age of 99 at his residence in Virginia Beach and he was buried in the Forest Lawn Cemetery in Norfolk, Virginia.
 He was survived by two sons, four grandchildren, and 12 great-grandchildren.

+At Shames' funeral, the 101st Airborne Division sent a funeral detail of a music section, firing party, and casket party.
+The detail was from the unit that traced its lineage to Shames's Easy Company.
+The detail was commanded by the unit's battalion commander.
+The casket party was led by the second lieutenant who held the same organizational position that Shames held in Easy.